Skip to main content

 You do not need to be a U.S. citizen to open a Stable account, and you can use a passport or photo ID from a different country.

-• US Driver's License
+• U.S. Driver’s License or State ID

-• Passport
+• U.S. Passport

-• U.S. Access Card
+• U.S. Military ID

 • U.S. Permanent Resident Card

-• U.S. University ID
+• Other U.S. Government-issued photo ID

-• NEXUS Card
+• NEXUS Card (issued jointly by U.S. and Canada)

 Did this answer your question?